Gld3n/university_notes/programming I/exams/part II/zoo.md

     * Show all the animals of a species
     * Show the weight of each animal in the species
-    * Show the height of each animal in the speices
-    * Show the sex of each animal in the species
+    * Show the height of each animal in the species
     * Show the sex of each animal in the species
     * Show the quantity of each animal in the species